-Minor shoreline Variance Permits will be processed as a Type II administrative permit application with public notice and comment pursuant to PTMC Chapter 20.01.
-The decision maker shall be the Shoreline Administrator and administrative appeals will be heard by the Port Townsend Hearing Examiner.
+Minor shoreline Variance Permits will be processed as a Type II-S administrative permit application with public notice and comment pursuant to PTMC Chapter 20.01.
+The decision maker shall be the Shoreline Administrator There is no administrative appeal of a shoreline variance.
+The local decision shall be transmitted to Ecology (See Section 10.13.5) who must approve or deny the permit.
+Appeals of Ecology’s decision must be filed with the state Shoreline Hearings Board within the 21-day appeal period (See RCW 90.58.140).